 Know the medicines you take.
 Keep a list of your medicines and show them to your doctor and pharmacist when you get a new medicine.

-If you have a heart problem called congestive heart failure, your doctor should check you closely while you are taking Renflexis.
-Your congestive heart failure may get worse while you are taking Renflexis.
+If you have a heart problem called congestive heart failure, your doctor should check you closely while you are receiving Renflexis.
+Your congestive heart failure may get worse while you are receiving Renflexis.
 Be sure to tell your doctor of any new or worse symptoms including:

 |Treatment with Renflexis may need to be stopped if you get new or worse congestive heart failure.

-In rare cases, some patients taking infliximab products have developed serious liver problems.
+Some patients receiving infliximab products have developed serious liver problems.
 Tell your doctor if you have:

-In some patients taking infliximab products, the body may not make enough of the blood cells that help fight infections or help stop bleeding.
+In some patients receiving infliximab products, the body may not make enough of the blood cells that help fight infections or help stop bleeding.
 Tell your doctor if you:

 |Nervous System Disorders

-In rare cases, patients taking infliximab products have developed problems with their nervous system.
+Some patients receiving infliximab products have developed problems with their nervous system.
 Tell your doctor if you have:

 Some patients have had allergic reactions to infliximab products.
 Some of these reactions were severe.
 These reactions can happen while you are getting your Renflexis treatment or shortly afterward.
 Your doctor may need to stop or pause your treatment with Renflexis and may give you medicines to treat the allergic reaction.
 Signs of an allergic reaction can include: